Ngazetungue/farmino/README.md

 # farmino
 The liverstock registration portal

-# instruction on hoe to start using it
+# instruction on how to start using it
 * python -m venv venv
 * source venv/bin/activate
 * pip install -r requirements.txt